SilentGlasses/homebrew-warp/README.md

 **Warp fails to launch with a FUSE error:**

 Ensure `libfuse2` is installed (see Prerequisites above).
-On some distros only `libfuse3` is installed by default — you need `libfuse2` specifically.
+On some distros only `libfuse3` is installed by default, you need `libfuse2` specifically.

 **Verify the installation:**